CD3/live-edit/README.md

-# `live-update`
+# `live-edit`

 Edit a file with live updates

 This is a simple script that automates the process of updating a document while editing its source.
-It uses [`entr`](http://entrproject.org/) to run `make update` when the file being edited is modified, so really you can have any command or commands run when the file is updates.
+It uses [`entr`](http://entrproject.org/) to run `make update` when the file being edited is modified, so really you can have any command or commands run when the file is updated.
 A few examples of when this might be useful:

  - Regenerating a PDF when a LaTeX file is updated.
  - Create an HTML preview of a markdown document.